 Iron ore prices are determined by the global demand for steel, as more than 95% of mined iron ore is used to make steel.
 As both the world's largest consumer and producer of steel, China is widely regarded as having the most influence on global iron ore market prices.
 Continuing urbanization of the world's population, particularly in China and India, the world's most populous countries, is fueling global steel consumption, and long-term demand is expected to continue to trend higher.
-In the short term, the spot price of iron ore is principally affected by seasonal effects, short-term mismatches between supply and demand and other factors.
+In the short term, the spot price of iron ore is principally affected by seasonal effects, short term mismatches between supply and demand and other factors.
 Since the beginning of 2014, the price of iron ore has dropped significantly.
-At the time of this report, the spot price of iron ore was approximately US\$57 per tonne, a decrease of more than 55% compared to the average price of US\$135 per tonne in 2013.
-The recent decline in iron ore prices has resulted from industry oversupply and a slowdown of growth in China.
+At the time of this report, the spot price of iron ore was approximately US\$60 per tonne, a decrease of approximately 55% compared to the average price of US\$135 per tonne in 2013.